-- 2. Business address: 8451 Miraloni Drive, Suite D San Diego, California 92126 (760) 931-4701 - 3.
-Employment history: See below under "James R. Toner". - 4.
+2. Business address: 8451 Miralani Drive, Suite D

+San Diego, California 92126

+- 3. Employment History: See below under "Andrew T. Fellner". - 4.
 Board memberships and other affiliations: None - 5.
-Compensation by the issuer: Restricted Common Shares and Competitive remuneration - 6.
-Number and class of the issuer's securities beneficially owned by each such person: 6.3% of common stock
+Compensation by the issuer: Restricted Common and Competitive remuneration - 6.
+Number and class of the issuer's securities beneficially owned by each such person: Approximately 20% of the common stock and 100% of the Class A Preferred Stock.